Refresh These Passé Features

 Zillow Digs home in Tucson, AZ

 A 19th-century staple that enjoyed a revival in the late 1980s and early '90s, this fussy floral wallpaper feels out of date today.
-Done right, it can add vintage flair in an eclectic space—but done wrong, it just looks like Grandma decorated your space (no offense, Gram).
+Done right, it can add vintage flair to an eclectic space.
+Done wrong, it just looks like Grandma decorated your space (no offense, Gram).

 This soft-hued pink was all the rage just a few years ago.
 As with any trend, millennial pink became old news once the design world selected new colors to obsess over.
 Paint over this passé shade with a timeless neutral tone, and avoid purchasing pricier furniture pieces in the color—save the millennial pink for decorative accents that you can easily replace.

 They’re annoying to clean and even more irritating if you have pets, who seem to continuously dislodge the delicate blinds and leave them strewn on the floor.
 Replace the aggravating blinds with more fashionable window coverings, like airy curtains or farmhouse shutters.
 Not sure about the best fit for your windows?
-Many home decor stores now offer in-home window treatment consultations for free.
+Many home decor stores now offer free in-home window treatment consultations.

 Word Art and Wall Decals

 Pop into a home decor shop or gift store and you no doubt will spot word art.
-Simple phrases transformed into wooden art pieces or stick-on decals, like “home,” “eat,” “live, love, laugh,” etc., rose in popularity with farmhouse style.
-While the rustic aesthetic remains as popular as ever, the kitschy decor and decals have faded into the realm of basic platitudes.
+Farmhouse style made simple phrases like “home,” “eat,” and “live, love, laugh,” emblazoned on wood signs the coolest form of wall decor.
+While the rustic aesthetic remains as popular as ever, its kitschy decor and decals have faded into the realm of basic platitudes.

-Tiling, whether in the kitchen or bathroom, is best kept for floors and backsplashes nowadays.
 Once popular in the ’70s, tile counters are a sure sign that your home needs an update.
-This type of countertop isn’t just visually unappealing, it’s also incredibly tough to clean properly—yet another reason to swap your old countertops and pick an easier to maintain surface.
+This type of countertop isn’t just visually unappealing, it’s also incredibly tough to clean properly—yet another reason to swap out your old countertops for an easier to maintain surface.

-At one time pine was the preferred wood for furniture.
-From tables and chairs to hutches and chests, rooms were decked with the light wood.
-While a little pine is okay, a lot of it is overwhelming.
-Opt for other attractive wood furniture choices instead: teak, walnut, acacia.
+At one time, pine was the preferred wood for furniture, and it was hard to enter a room in the house and not spot pine tables, chairs, hutches or chests.
+While a little pine is okay, a lot of it is overwhelming and a little too "log cabin" for most homes.
+Opt for furniture in other attractive types of wood, such as teak, walnut, or acacia.

 Stenciling and Sponging

-Spicing up walls by hand was big in the ’90s.
-Adding texture or dimension with sponging was a tedious task, but left homeowners with a look that was coveted at the time.
-Stenciling, too, was a hobby that left many ’90s era walls with delicately painted-on patterns.
-It’s time to grab a can of paint and cover up those outdated faux finishes and themed stencils.
+Decorating walls by hand was big in the ’90s.
+Adding texture or dimension with sponging was a tedious task, but it left homeowners with a look that was coveted at the time.
+Stenciling, too, was a hobby that left many ’90s-era walls with painted-on patterns.
+Grab a can of paint and cover up those outdated faux finishes and themed stencils.

 Heavy Window Treatments

-Bulky curtains and heavy valences are a thing of the past and for good reason.
-Heavy window treatments can quickly overwhelm a space and make it feel claustrophobic.
-Not to mention the upkeep required.
-The greater the surface area, the more dust chunky curtains will inevitably attract.
+Bulky curtains and heavy valances are things of the past, and for good reason.
+Heavy window treatments can overtake your space and make it feel claustrophobic.
+What’s more, they require a ton of upkeep (and trips to the dry cleaner) to look their best.
+The greater the surface area, the more dust chunky curtains will attract.

 Avocado Green Appliances

-The first kitchen appliances were white, but the 1950s brought a rainbow of pastels, and the late 1960s introduced bolder shades, most infamously avocado green, which peaked in the '70s.
-If you have an avocado green oven in your kitchen today, it's screaming out that your kitchen hasn't been updated in almost 50 years.
-But kudos to you for keeping it in good shape for so long!
+The first kitchen appliances were white.
+The 1950s brought a rainbow of pastel fridges and stoves, and the late 1960s brought even bolder shades, most infamously avocado green, which felt like it was everywhere in the '70s.
+If you have an avocado green oven in your kitchen today, it's likely that your kitchen appliances haven’t been updated in almost 50 years.
+Kudos to you for keeping it in good condition for so long and everything, but it’s probably time for an update.

 If you have the money to hire a handyman for every household woe, go ahead.
 But if you want to hang on to your cash and exercise some self-sufficiency, check out these clever products that solve a million and one little problems around the house.
 Go now!